-Heritage Academy's Governing Board is committed to providing all students with a safe school environment where everyone is treated with respect.
-Students have a right to be free from any form of bullying.
-Students, parents, and school employees have a right and a responsibility to report incidents of bullying.
+Heritage Academy's Governing Board is committed to providing all scholars with a safe school environment where everyone is treated with respect.
+Scholars have a right to be free from any form of bullying.
+Scholars, parents, and school employees have a right and a responsibility to report incidents of bullying.